holisticode/infrared-take-home/README.md

 The test files are included in the repo.

-To execute parsing and proof generation, run `go run main.go`
+To execute parsing and proof generation, run `go run main.go` This will generate a proof for a hardcoded default randao index of 7.
+It is possible to pass it a custom value and the generate command:
+`go run main.go generate 5` (just passing `go run main.go generate` will also use the default).

+There is also a verification function:
+`go run main.go verify <leaf> <proof> <root> <target>`.
+There is only limited argument sanity checks.
+The arguments format expected:
+    * leaf: hex-encoded hash
+    * proof: comma-separated string list of hex-encoded hashes
+    * root: hex-encoded hash
+    * target: integer

 To execute the tests, which also verify the proofs, run `go test -v ./pkg/...`